 Have you ever eaten nuts or nut butter and felt like you just swallowed a brick?
 Do you bloat or have gas after eating them?
 If so, there is a good reason why.
-Not only are nuts highly dense foods (why you should only eat a small amount), they are also full of enzyme inhibitors which make them extremely hard-to-digest.
-The enzyme inhibitors irritate your intestines and block specific nutrient absorption, especially proteins and minerals.
+Not only are nuts highly dense foods (why you should only eat a small amount), they’re also chock-full of anti-nutrients that irritate your intestines and block specific nutrient absorption, especially proteins and minerals.

 Soaking & Dehydrating is My Favorite Way to Eat Nuts & Seeds

 Once you have a taste of soaked, dehydrated nuts and seeds, you’ll never want to eat them raw again!
 The texture and flavor cannot be matched, especially for walnuts.
 However, taste and texture is only the tip-of-the-iceberg when it comes to soaking and dehydrating your nuts and seeds.
-Soaking deactivates enzyme inhibitors and lectins that wreck your digestive system and block nutrient absorption.
-It also activates vital enzymes and nutrients such as iron, potassium, magnesium, manganese, selenium, zinc, vitamin E, vitamin C, that are otherwise unavailable when eaten raw.
+Soaking deactivates those pesky anti-nutrients, but also activates vital enzymes and nutrients such as iron, potassium, magnesium, manganese, selenium, zinc, vitamin E, vitamin C, that are otherwise unavailable when eaten raw.
 See Soaking Grains, Beans, Nuts & Seeds to learn more.

 Once you’ve soaked your nuts and seeds, they’re ready to eat.
-However, I’m not a super-fan of eating wet nuts–I prefer to dehydrated mine.
+However, I’m not a super-fan of eating wet nuts–I prefer to dehydrate mine.
 This pulls the moisture out leaving the nuts or seeds crunchy and amazingly delicious.
 Dehydrating also extends the shelf life.
 Soaked nuts should be stored in the fridge for no more than a few days to prevent mold, while dehydrated ones can stay for weeks and weeks in the fridge.

-Once soak time is up, drain the soak water.
+- Once soak time is up, drain the soak water.

-Spread the nuts or seeds evenly on the dehydrator trays.
+- Spread the nuts or seeds evenly on the dehydrator trays.

-The best time to begin the dehydrating process is at night before you go to bed.
+- The best time to begin the dehydrating process is at night before you go to bed.
 This way when you wake up in the morning you can check to see the process.

-Once finished, store in an air-tight container in the fridge.
+- Once finished, store in an air-tight container in the fridge.
 May keep for several weeks.

 Soaking and dehydrating is by far, the best way to eat your nuts and seeds.
-If you have not yet purchased a dehydrator, put it on your Christmas or Birthday wishlist!
+If you have not yet purchased a dehydrator, put it on your Christmas or Birthday wish list!
 It’s one of the handiest tools to have around.
 Do you have any favorite recipes for dehydrating nuts and seeds?
 If so, please share in in the comment section below.